flowers

 If you want to keep your sodium level steady, you can make a few simple changes that still keep your bowl tasty.
 Ask for sauce on the side so you can control how much you use.

 Pick low-sodium soy sauce when possible.
-Limit seaweed salad, and add more fresh veggies to keep the bowl balanced without pushing the salt level higher.
+Limit the seaweed salad and add more fresh veggies to keep the bowl balanced without raising the salt level.

 Poke bowls can be a healthy meal when the portions are steady and the ingredients stay simple.
 Fish gives you solid protein, rice offers steady carbs, and fresh vegetables add fiber and texture.